nullonerror/nullonerror.org/_posts/2021-01-08-hosting-telegram-bots-on-google-cloud-run.md

   Hosting Telegram bots on Cloud Run for free
 ---

 I write a lot of [Telegram bots](https://core.telegram.org/bots) using the library [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).
-Writing Telegram bots is funny, but you will also need some place to host them, I personally like the new [Google Cloud Run](https://cloud.google.com/run); *run*, the short-form, is perfect because has a *"gorgeous"* [free quota](https://cloud.google.com/run/pricing) and is it super simply to deploy and get running.
+Writing Telegram bots is funny, but you will also need someplace to host them.

+I personally like the new [Google Cloud Run](https://cloud.google.com/run); or run, for short, is perfect because it has a *"gorgeous"* [free quota](https://cloud.google.com/run/pricing) that should be mostly sufficient to host your bots, also, and is it super simple to deploy and get running.

-Here is the source:
+To create Telegram bots, first, you need to talk to [BotFather](https://t.me/botfather) and get a *TOKEN*.

+Secondly, you need some coding.
+As i mentioned before, you can use *python-telegram-bot* to do your bots.
+Here is the [documentation](https://python-telegram-bot.org/).

 `main.py`